fullcalendar/fullcalendar-docs/_docs-v4/event-display/eventOrder.md

 String / Array / Function, *default*: `"start,-duration,allDay,title"`
 </div>

 For most views, this determines the vertical ordering of events within the same day.
-For [agenda view](agenda-view) however, it determines the *horizontal* ordering of events within the same day.
+For [TimeGrid view](timegrid-view) however, it determines the *horizontal* ordering of events within the same day.

 The default value puts earlier events first.
 If tied, it puts longer events first.
 If tied, it puts all-day events first.
 If still tied, orders events by title, alphabetically.